 - While the presenter is the first author, enter all other author affiliations.

-- Select the category that best describes the work to be presented.
+- Select one of the following categories that best describes the work to be presented:

 - For the best results, consider preparing the abstract as a document and then cut and paste it into the abstract template.

 - Care should be taken when entering scientific symbols and/or equations.

 - Submissions are considered final once completed so please review the copy and make sure it is accurate.
 Revisions are not possible.

 - Authors should use due diligence to make sure that the abstract appears as it is intended, prior to submission.